johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 > Like all _lightweight_ frames in Destiny 2, it offers an intrinsic Mobility bonus, +10 on the Shadowkeep scale.

 ~~72~~ 90 RPM
-> Misleading, RPM is gated by reload speed, not firing rate
+> Misleading, RPM is gated by reload speed, not firing rate.

 ## Masterwork